The Benefits of Deprescribing Medications in Hospice: A Guide for Patients, Families, and Hospice Nurses

 Addressing Concerns About Stopping Medications

-It's normal for patients and their families to have concerns about stopping medications previously deemed essential for managing their health conditions.
+It’s typical for patients and their families to have concerns about stopping medications previously deemed essential for managing their health conditions.
 You may wonder if these medications keep the patient alive or provide significant benefits.
-Let's address some common concerns:
+Let’s address some common concerns:

 1. Statin Medications: Statins are often prescribed to manage cholesterol levels and reduce the risk of heart disease by an absolute of less than one percent!
 While they may have been beneficial during the earlier stages of the disease, their benefits may not be as relevant in the terminal phase.
-Additionally, can cause that impact comfort.
+Additionally, statins can cause that impact comfort.

 2. Medications for Dementia: Drugs like donepezil and memantine improve cognitive function in early to mid-stage dementia.
-However, in the terminal stages of dementia, these medications may not offer significant benefits, and they could even cause adverse effects or .
+However, in the terminal stages of dementia, these medications may not offer significant benefits, and they could even cause adverse effects or discomfort.

 3. Feeling Guilty: It’s not uncommon for families to feel guilty about stopping certain medications.
 Please know that deprescribing decisions are made with the patient’s best interest at heart, aiming to provide comfort and improve the quality of life.